kaiko-ai/Midnight/README.md

 - Three novel pathology FMs trained with significantly reduced data (up to 100x fewer WSIs).
 - Introduction of high-resolution post-training to enhance embedding quality.
-- Ablation studies illustrating the impact of each proposed modification.

 ## Model Highlights